telerik/winforms-docs/richtexteditor/features/read-only-ranges.md

 A read only annotation range is represented in __RadDocument__'s structure by two paired annotation markers – a  __ReadOnlyRangeStart__ instance and a __ReadOnlyRangeEnd__ instance.
 Both are inline elements, thus users are able to edit the document prior and after the annotation markers.
 More on Annotations you can find [here]({%slug winforms/richtexteditor-/document-elements/annotations%}).

->note As read only ranges do not have a proper equivalent in most of the supported export formats (like DOCX or HTML), they are only exported to __RadDocument__ 's native format – XAML.
+>tip As read only ranges do not have a proper equivalent in most of the supported export formats (like DOCX or HTML), they are only exported to __RadDocument__ 's native format – XAML.
 >

 ## Insert Read Only Range